 To be eligible to apply for an award applicants must:

-- be undertaking the research as part of a New Zealand based Master’s degree or Doctorate; and
+- be undertaking the research as part of a New Zealand based Master’s degree or Doctorate.

 - be undertaking the research in a developing country (or multiple countries) listed in the Eligible Research Locations and Themes document.

-- be undertaking the research for a minimum period of four weeks in the year following the year of application.
+- be undertaking the research for a minimum period of four weeks in the award year.